emigdio821/baby_dragon/README.md

 # Baby Dragon
-Just a Tamagotchi oriented game using Ruby.
+Just a Tamagotchi oriented game using Ruby, based on Chris Pine code.